mohammadKhalifa/writer-genie/README.md

 # writer-genie

 Writer Genie is a Deep Learning-based writing helper.
-It helps you find the words to say what you want to say.
+It helps you find the words to say what you want to say. *note*: the name is borrowed from [piano-genie](https://magenta.tensorflow.org/pianogenie), which is a platform with similar goal but for piano instead.

 Writer Genie is a work yet under progress

 ### Method